ridvikpal/RainyDayConsoleClient/README.md

 ### Searching Weather Database
 The WeatherAPI database can be searched for using the `SEARCH` command.
-This command is useful to figure out the complete name for the location you want to get information for:
+This command is useful to figure out the complete name for the location you want to get information for.
+It takes in a partial location term (see above for definition of a location term):

 ![search.png](pictures/search.png)